 Napoleon’s letter, the medallion and the Francois Mitterand’s letter are all held proudly in the village of Bourg St. Pierre today.

 Although relatively unheard of outside his native Switzerland, Barry is known as the most famous dog in the country to the Swiss.
 In German, he is called Barry der Menschenretter, or “Barry the people rescuer”.
-He was born in the year 1800 at the Great St. Bernard Hospice on the 2469-metre-high Grand St. Bernard pass which connects Switzerland and Italy.
+He was born in the year 1800 at the Great St. Bernard Hospice on the 2469-metre-high Grand St. Bernard pass, which connects Switzerland and Italy.
 At the time, the St. Bernard breed had yet to be formally recognised, and he might have been known as an Alpine mastiff.
 Later on, these dogs came to be named for the St. Bernard pass where they lived and worked.
 For those unfamiliar with his story, here are the legends and the facts told around Barry the avalanche rescue dog.

 The Hospice has welcomed travellers crossing the St. Bernard pass for almost a thousand years, since it was founded in 1050 by Saint Bernard of Menthon.
-Originally it was used by devout French and German making the pilgrimage to Rome.
-These days it is more likely to accommodates ski tourers and tourists than pilgrims, but it is still run by Augustinian monks as it was in St. Bernard’s day.
+Originally it was used by devout French and Germans making the pilgrimage to Rome.
+These days it is more likely to accommodate ski tourers and tourists than pilgrims, but it is still run by Augustinian monks as it was in St. Bernard’s day.

 Sometime in the seventeenth century, the monks started to keep dogs at the pass in order to assist with rescues.
 Searching for lost travellers has long been part of the job for these mountain monks.
 Various breeds were probably used at first, but over time the dogs were bred for their strength and hardiness, producing the famous St. Bernard dogs we know today.